ymzuiku/svelte-zero-api/README.md

 import { Ok, BadRequest, InternalError } from 'sveltekit-zero-api/http'

 interface Post {
    body: {
       productName: string
    },
    query?: {
       value?: number
    }
 }

 export const post = async (event: API<Post>) => {
    // You can include headers etc, as you would per a normal response - nothing new there let headers = new Header()
    // headers may be a key-value or whatever you like let headers = {}

    // We get our typed body:
    const { productName } = await event.request.json()

    // *sometimes I forget about the await statement.
 Since this is typed,
    // productName will show an error, if not awaited, since .json() returns a promise.

-	// We can easily get our queries, and have them formatted for us using `querySpread` const { value } = querySpread(event.url.searchParams)

    /** ... some code to handle the endpoint */

    if(ok)
       return Ok({ body: { message: 'Product posted' }, headers }) if(notOk)
       return BadRequest() // Default error message: Bad Request return InternalError({ error: 'Something went wrong.' }) }
 ```